InternLM/lmdeploy/README.md

 print(response)
 ```

-For more information on inference pipeline parameters, please refer to [here](./docs/en/inference/pipeline.md).
+For more information about inference pipeline, please refer to [here](./docs/en/inference/pipeline.md).

 # Tutorials